-Student Schedule Breaks 6 hr/day 10 min. in the morning & 10 min. in the afternoon 30 min.
-5 hr/day 10 min. at mid-point of schedule n/a 4 hr/day 10 min. at mid-point of schedule n/a
+Student Schedule Breaks Lunch 6 or 7 hr/day 10 min. in the morning & 10 min. in the afternoon 30 min.
+5 hr/night 15 min. as scheduled by school administration n/a

-- 13. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
-Students who leave school premises or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
-Students who leave school premises must clock out on the time clock and sign the sign-out sheet. - c.
-Day students must clock out on the time clock for lunch for 30 minutes every day.
-Students will not receive credit for the hour if they fail to clock in/out for lunch. - 14.
-Students may not clock in or out for another student. - 15.
-Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every month.
+- 13. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission. - a.
+Future Professionals who leave the school premises or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having a Learning Leader book them out. - b.
+Future Professionals who leave the school premises at any time must sign the sign-out break sheet, clock out on the time clock and clock in upon return. - c.
+Day Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
+Future Professionals will not receive credit for the 30 minutes if they fail to clock in/out for lunch. - 14.
+Future Professionals can not clock in or out for another Future Professional. - 15.
+Future Professionals can not ask others to clock them in or out. - 16.
+Future Professionals must keep a record of all services performed each day on the service tracking sheet, which must be completed daily and turned in every month.

-PROFESSIONAL IMAGE (CHARLESTON & GREENVILLE CAMPUS)
+PROFESSIONAL IMAGE (COLUMBIA & GREENVILLE CAMPUS)

-Professional Image: All Future Professionals must adhere to the following professional dress code while in attendance: Esthetics Future Professionals should wear black scrubs.
+Professional Image: All Future Professionals must adhere to the following professional dress code while in attendance:

-- 1. Clothing should be professional and clean. - 2.
+- 1. Future Professionals must wear solid-colored scrubs in navy blue, dark gray or black.
+Clothing should be clean.
+If an undershirt or jacket is worn it must be a solid color and may not contain political messages or branding, profanity, or other industry-related logos. - 2.
 Shoes should be professional, practical, and comfortable.
-Shoes must be close-toed to protect the feet from spilled chemicals, hair slivers, and overall cleanliness and foot health. - 3.
+Shoes must be close-toed to protect the feet from spilled chemicals, hair slivers, and overall cleanliness and foot health.
+Shoes may be any color. - 3.
 Hair should be styled prior to arriving at school. - 4.
 Any cosmetics should be applied prior to arriving at the school. - 5.
-For shirts and blouses, shoulders and midriff (belly) must be fully covered. - 6.
-For skirts and dresses, the garment must be opaque and may not be higher than four (4) inches above the knee, unless opaque tights or leggings are worn. - 7.
-Clothing may not contain political messages and/or branding, profanity, and/or other industry-related logos. - 8.
-If worn, capes, smocks, and aprons must be all black or black with a Paul Mitchell logo. - 9.
+Paul Mitchell branded tops may be worn with solid-colored scrub bottoms when a scrub top isn't worn. - 6.
+If worn, capes, smocks, and aprons must be a solid color or Paul Mitchell branded. - 7.
 Name tag, as provided by the school.
-All Future Professionals are required to wear a name tag while in attendance.
+All Future Professionals are required to wear a name tag while in attendance. - 8.
+Solid-colored long-sleeved undershirts can be worn under a scrub top.